olkivist/sodex/README.md

 ### SODEXO LUNCH ###

-Helps to find favourite food from sodexo restaurants around Jyväskylä
+Helps to find your favourite food from sodexo restaurants around Jyväskylä